puppetlabs/puppetdb/documentation/api/query/tutorial.markdown

 seems a lot like the one above, except we didn't have to specify exactly which certnames to use, and instead we get them in the same query.

+Similarly, there are "select_facts", "select_nodes", and "select_fact_contents" operators
+which will perform subqueries against the facts, nodes, and fact-contents endpoints.
-Similarly, there is a "select-facts" operator which will perform a fact subquery.
-Either kind of subquery is usable from every kind of query (facts, resources, and nodes), subqueries may be nested, and multiple subqueries may be used in a single query.
+Any subquery operator is usable from any queryable endpoint.
+Subqueries may be nested, and multiple subqueries may be used in a single query.
 Finding use cases for some of those combinations is left as an exercise to the reader.